greggman/HappyFunTimes/docs/tips.md

     called Pointer events and they provided a polyfill for all browsers called HandJS that provides pointer events across browser.

+    NOTE: HandJS is a standard part of HappyFunTimes already and will be included if you use the [`Touch` module](http://docs.happyfuntimes.net/docs/hft/module-Touch.html).
+    I recommend you use the touch module where possible as we can then fix bugs as they come up across games.

 *   Add invisible divs for input if needed.

     For games that have large input areas, like the Simple example, you may